-4.3.2 (a) Village (v)
+2.5.1 Village (v)

-Purpose: Established dense residential centers for sociability, convenient shopping and other public and private community services compatible with a rural village setting; intensive land use with some multi-family housing; efficient location for a limited number of compatible commercial activities.
+Purpose: Established dense residential centers for sociability, convenient shopping and other public and private community services compatible with a small village setting; intensive land use with some multi-family housing; efficient location for compatible commercial activities.
 The Village District can absorb growth without greatly increasing demand for roads and school bus services.
-Central water and possibly sewer services may need to be provided to accommodate growth.
+A public water system serves the Village, but public sewer services may need to be provided to accommodate growth.